 -Use digital ticket sales and merchandise software

--Physical ability to maintain balance and work safely around tripping hazards and on a moving vessel, ability to haul on and safely handle ropes under significant strain, ability to lift and carry heavy objects alone or with others
+-Physical ability to maintain balance and work safely around tripping hazards and on a moving vessel, ability to haul on and safely handle ropes under

 -Ability to work in cramped spaces and at times in a wide range of temperatures in an un-climate controlled workplace